ReflectionHLE/ReflectionHLE/README.md

 along with a few more.

 SDL2 should have a small built-in mapping table for other controllers and non-Windows platforms.
-In addition, a file named gamecontroller_db.txt is bundled and can be used to load additional mappings.
+In addition, a file named gamecontrollerdb.txt is bundled and can be used to load additional mappings.
 If a controller of yours isn't supported, you may be able to add the mapping.